-Around the same time, I finished editing my third novel, a YA thriller called The Last Hour, a cross between to Agatha Christie’s And Then There Were None and Abigail Haas’s Dangerous Girls — nine teens get locked in a room and must choose someone to kill within an hour, or else they’ll all die.
+Around the same time, I finished editing my third novel, a YA thriller called All Your Twisted Secrets, a cross between The Breakfast Club and and Agatha Christie mystery — six teens get locked in a room and must choose one of them to kill within an hour, or else they’ll all die.
 My CPs said they loved it.
 A few told me it was the most marketable book I’d written, and encouraged me to try for a new agent.
-But that would mean nixing my plans to indie-pub — if I signed with an agent, they’d need to pitch The Last Hour to publishers as my debut.
+But that would mean nixing my plans to indie-pub — if I signed with an agent, they’d need to pitch All Your Twisted Secrets to publishers as my debut.

 After a significant amount of soul-searching, I decided to give traditional publishing one last shot.
 It’s a dream I’ve had forever, and if this book could make those dreams come true, I wanted to go for it.

 Of course, that meant querying agents all over again.

 The “query trenches” are aptly named — pitching your novel to literary agents is like putting your emotions through a war zone.
 The rejections are brutal, and the silence is even more torturous.
 But this time around, I felt more prepared to query than ever before, thanks to all the lessons I’d learned over the past few years.

 Flash forward a month, and I’m BEYOND THRILLED to announce that I’m now represented by rockstar agent Jim McCarthy.